 The VA pays disability compensation to veterans who have a service-connected disability resulting from a condition that was incurred during or aggravated by active military service.

 SSDI and VA disability compensations are not affected by each other, so you may be eligible to receive both.
 However, you must apply for them separately.
-It may be possible to also qualify for SSI, depending on income and resources.
+It may be possible to also be eligible for SSI, depending on income and resources.

 Expedited Claims for Qualified Active-Duty Military & Veterans